-Despite these challenges and trends that may put the BC college system at risk in the future, Douglas College continues to serve students well by all measures and continues to do a first rate job in helping students to meet their educational objectives.
-As always, there is room for improvement, but measured against the rest of the industrialized world, BC has a postsecondary system of which to be proud...and which needs to be protected and fostered by government.
+Despite a number of challenges and some trends that may put aspects of the BC college system at risk, Douglas College serves students well by all measures and continues to do a first rate job in helping students to meet their educational objectives.
+As always, there is room for improvement, but when measured against the rest of the industrialized world, BC can be proud of Douglas College and the BC college system in general.